ashoksahoo/TheLalaList/README.md

 # The Lala List
+A list of companies one would not want to touch with a 10ft pole while wearing a Hazmat suit.
+PRs for new additions are welcome.
+The list itself is in no particular order.

-## Code of conduct :
+## Code of Conduct
-- In order to add a company, please leave a comment with company name and public proof of notoriety.
+- In order to add a company, please Send a PR with company name and public proof of notoriety.
-- Personal grudges, word-of-mouth, arbitrary defamation, and second hand knowledge would not be considered as enough evidence.
+- Personal grudges, word-of-mouth, arbitrary defamation, and second-hand knowledge would not be considered as enough proof.
-- Evidence can be shared in form of screenshots, twitter-archive links - anything that can be viewed publicly.
+- Proof to be shared in form of screenshots, tweets, archive.is links - anything that is/was a public comment from the company management and is viewable publicly (without logging-in/paywalls).
-- Please do not send us screenshots of private conversations of people simply disgruntled by work or interview processes.
+- Please do not send screenshots of private conversations and email chains of people simply disgruntled by work or interview processes.

 ---